-£500 has been donated from Winchester County Council to help us with the Celebrations of Micheldever Station 1840 – 2020 on Sunday 10th May
+£500 has been donated from Winchester County Council to help us with the Celebrations of Micheldever Station 1840 – 2020 originally planned for Sunday 10th May now cancelled until further notice

 180 years since the opening of the railway